OUR MISSION . . .

 Douglas E. Joiner

-Barbara Lynne Feldman and members of the Board of Directors were recently honored by Brigadier General Jeff Foley, Commander, U. S. Army Signal Center of Excellence and Fort Gordon "In recognition of your continued outstanding support to our soldiers and family members.
+Barbara Lynne Feldman and members of the Board of Directors were honored in 2010 by Brigadier General Jeff Foley, Commander, U. S. Army Signal Center of Excellence and Fort Gordon "In recognition of your continued outstanding support to our soldiers and family members.
 Your work truly provides a genuine, and lasting, positive impact to our military families' quality of life."